jwg4/polyomino/README.md

 To solve a tiling problem, you need to create a 'board', the set of squares to be covered, and a 'tileset', the collection of polyominos which can be used.
 There are examples of the syntax to do this in examples/fluid.md The example file examples/gardner.md uses the package to solve a number of problems from the chapter on polyominos from Martin Gardner's book 'Mathematical Puzzles and Diversions'.

+The folder examples/ also has a couple of Jupyter notebooks: these show how you can work with basic boards and solutions, and how they can be displayed in a notebook.
+The notebook display should work out-of-the-box.

 Note that each tile can play one of several roles in a tiling problem.
 It could be a tile which can only appear once, as in problems like covering a chessboard with one copy of each pentomino and a square tetromino.
 It could be a tile which can be used an arbitrary number of times.
 Problems like this are often simply to cover a shape completely with copies of a single polyomino.
 Finally, it could be used either once or not at all.
 When constructing a tileset, it is possible to include tiles in any of these three classes.

 ## Design